InOmniaParatus-WD/InOmniaParatus-WD.github.io/JavaScript-Calculator/README.md

 # JavaScript Pocket Calculator

-- Writeen with with vanilla JavaScript, CSS & HTML.
+- A PWA written in JavaScript, CSS & HTML.
 - It integrates the Math.js library for calculation to avoid programming errors when dealing with floating numbers
 - Performs main calculus based on order of operations formula